Last updated on .

 Carl S. English Jr. Botanical Gardens

-A barge in the locks at the Ballard Locks in Seattle, Washington
+A barge passing through the Ballard Locks in Seattle, Washington

 The barge at a higher water level